 |sonnen Ecolinx||$33,000||12 kWh||15 year||Buy Now|

 The reason why the introduction of lithium-ion solar batteries rocked the solar industry is that the technology offers a variety of benefits over lead acid batteries.

 However, there are some cases in which a lead acid battery might be a battery choice to store your solar power.

 The advantages of lithium-ion solar batteries include:

 The DoD of a battery is the amount of the stored energy in the battery that has been used, as compared to the total capacity of the battery.
 Most batteries come with a recommended DoD in order to maintain the health of the battery.

-Lithium ion solar batteries are deep cycle batteries, so they have DoDs around 95%.
+Lithium-ion solar batteries are deep cycle batteries, so they have DoDs of around 95%.
 Many lead acid batteries only have a DoD of 50%.
-This means you can use more of the energy that’s stored in a lithium ion battery without having to charge it as often.
+This means you can use more of the energy that’s stored in a lithium-ion battery without having to charge it as often.